Book a Call

 Journaling with your Higher Power

-When you spend quiet, alone time listening to that small, still voice inside (your inner wisdom), I call it God (you might prefer to say, Source, Creator, The Light, etc).
-Hearing from God keeps me grounded, reminds me of who I am, and gives me insights and clarity.
-I started journaling and listening to this higher perspective when I first read I Was Busy, Now I’m Not by Joseph Peck, MD, the Time Doctor.
+I started journaling and listening to this higher perspective after reading I Was Busy, Now I’m Not by Joseph Peck, MD, the Time Doctor.
 It has been a powerful practice.
-He has a lot to say in the book because he is a business coach; however, in a nutshell, the more time you slow down and meditate, reflect, and listen to God, and in this case, journal about what you hear, the more fruitful your work will be.
+He has a lot to say in the book because he is a business coach; however, in a nutshell, the more time you spend slowing down, meditating, reflecting, listening to God, and, in this case, journaling about what you hear, the more fruitful your work will be.
 You will achieve more by being focused and purposeful.

 Gratitude

 When journaling with God, I start by writing down all I am grateful for, which puts me in a heart space, then ask questions and have a back-and-forth conversation through journaling.
-Being in your heart helps you get out of your head and your limiting mindset to hear from a higher perspective.
-I’m often surprised by the insights I receive.
-I gain confidence knowing I am loved, connected, and encouraged.
-My Journaling for Healing and writing with prompts frequently leads to Journaling with God, as I want to gain more insight from this higher perspective.
-They sometimes flow together.
+Being in your heart helps you get out of your head and your limiting mindset, so you can hear from a higher perspective.

 Hal Elrod, in his book Miracle Mornings, recommends starting a 10-minute daily journaling practice (he calls it scribing).
 If journaling feels daunting, you can start small with 10 minutes and grow from there if you choose.
 I hope you will enjoy the process!